 Thousands of kids have come of age on the midway at Lagoon, Utah’s biggest and best amusement park.
-Writer Jeremy Pugh looks back at his own history with the park and the history of the park itself.
-Along the way we’ll examine the rides, how best to tackle a day at Lagoon and the cultural significance of this Utah icon.
+Writer Jeremy Pugh looks back the history of Lagoon.

 Lagoon was a popular and nationally known spot for music performances held in the Dancing Pavilion.
 Later, after the big fire, the music moved to the new Patio Gardens that still stand as the open-air arcade today.